Zomaldinho/EasyKashTask/README.md

 The server has 1 end points which is:
 * **Transaction Endpoint** : recieves a get request and returns all the transactions that belongs to the desired seller from the MySQL table

+### Testing

+I have added an Unit test and an Integration test to test the endpoint to run them simply open a terminal and run this code `npm run test` <br/>
+The tests were written with Mocha and Chai

 ## Frontend
 It is written in TS using Angular framwork and Bootstrap is used for styling. <br/>